-- Along low sedimentary coasts the rivers appear to extend their length by building coastal plains and deltas.
-The coastline appears smooth with occasional incursions of water in the form of lagoons and tidal creeks. - The land slopes gently into the water.
+Along low sedimentary coasts the rivers appear to extend their length by building coastal plains and deltas.
+The coastline appears smooth with occasional incursions of water in the form of lagoons and tidal creeks.

+The land slopes gently into the water.
 Marshes and swamps may abound along the coasts.
 Depositional features dominate.
 When waves break over a gently sloping sedimentary coast, the bottom sediments get churned and move readily building bars, barrier bars, spits and lagoons.
-Lagoons would eventually turn into a swamp which would subsequently turn into a coastal plain.